 Enhanced reporting capabilities.

 Prior, STCU had little access to meaningful metrics on employee learning, but they are setting baselines and accessing real-time insight into development initiatives.
-“We tracked 18,000 hours of training in 2018,” said Tyree.
+“We tracked 18,000 hours of training of all types in 2018,” said Tyree.
 “I can finally pull great data and provide really good comparisons on our programs.
 We can see where improvements need to be made.”
 The team will begin using the data to benchmark STCU’s development programs against other credit unions and banks.
 “We’re making an investment in our people and can now show the results of that initiative.”